zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Swagger page for the published Web API is displayed.](media/image151.png "Swagger")

-## Exercise 9: Configure and deploy the Contoso Insurance web app
+## 1.13.
+Exercise 9: Configure and deploy the Contoso Insurance web app

 Duration: 10 minutes

 In this exercise, you will apply application settings using the Microsoft Azure Portal.
 You will also edit a .js file in Visual Studio and deploy the Web app from the starter project.

-### Task 1: Configure application settings in Azure
+### 1.13.1.
+Task 1: Configure application settings in Azure

 1. Expand the **Contoso.Apps.Insurance.Web** project in the Visual Studio Solution Explored, in the Web folder, and open **Web.config**.

     ![Contoso.Apps.Insurance.Web and Web.config are highlighted in the Visual Studio Solution Explorer.](media/image152.png "Solution Explorer")

-2. Locate the **appSettings** section and used these keys as a reference for the steps below.
+2. Locate the **appSettings** section and use these keys as a reference for the steps below.
 Instead of updating the application settings in the config file, you are setting them in the application settings for Web API in the portal as an added security measure.
 If you would like to debug locally, you will need to place the values in the Web.config file as well.

 3. In the Azure portal, navigate to your Web App by selecting it from the list of resources in the hands-on-lab-SUFFIX resource group.